darklife/darkriscv/README.md

 - Artix-7: 	202MHz
 - Kintex-7:	266MHz

+For the 2-stage version and speed grade 2, we have less impact from the pipeline flush (20%), no impact in the load and some impact in the clock due to the use of a 2-phase clock:

+- Spartan-6:    56MHz (measured 47MIPS w/ -O1)

+By this way, case the performance is a requirement, the src/Makefile must be changed in order to use the -O1 optimization.
+Although the 2-stage version is 15% faster than the 3-stage version, the 3-stage version can reach better clocks and, by this way, will provide better performance.

+As long 2/3 of the branches appears to not be conditional, maybe it is possible detect and optimize that branches in order to reduce the time lost in the pipeline flush...

-Also, it is possible convert the Artix-7 (Xilinx AC701 available in the ise/boards directory) project to Vivado and make some  interesting tests.
+In another hand, regarding the support for Vivado, it is possible convert the Artix-7 (Xilinx AC701 available in the ise/boards directory) project to Vivado and make some interesting tests.
 The only problem in the conversion is that the UCF file is not converted, which means that a new XDC file with the pin description must be created.

 TODO: udpate the performance measurement in the Vivado.